googleforgames/open-match/README.md

 ### Structured logging

-Logging for Open Match uses the [Golang logrus module](https://github.com/sirupsen/logrus) to provide structured logs (https://github.com/sirupsen/logrus).
+Logging for Open Match uses the [Golang logrus module](https://github.com/sirupsen/logrus) to provide structured logs.
 Logs are output to `stdout` in each component, as expected by Docker and Kubernetes.
 If you have a specific log aggregator as your final destination, we recommend you have a look at the logrus documentation as there is probably a log formatter that plays nicely with your stack.

 ### Instrumentation for metrics

-Open Match uses http://opencensus.io for metrics instrumentation.  gRPC integrations are built-in, and Golang redigo module integrations are incoming (but haven't been merged into the official repo, see https://github.com/opencensus-integrations/redigo/pull/1).
+Open Match uses [OpenCensus](https://opencensus.io/) for metrics instrumentation.
+The [gRPC](https://grpc.io/) integrations are built-in, and Golang redigo module integrations are incoming, but [haven't been merged into the official repo](https://github.com/opencensus-integrations/redigo/pull/1).
 All of the core components expose HTTP `/metrics` endpoints on the port defined in `config/matchmaker_config.json` (default: 9555) for Prometheus to scrape.
-If you would like to export to a different metrics aggregation platform, we suggest you have a look at the OpenCensus documentation - there may be one written for you already, and switching to it may be as simple as changing a few lines of code.
+If you would like to export to a different metrics aggregation platform, we suggest you have a look at the OpenCensus documentation &mdash; there may be one written for you already, and switching to it may be as simple as changing a few lines of code.

-A standard for instrumentation of MMFs is currently in planning.
+**Note:** A standard for instrumentation of MMFs is planned.

 ### Redis setup

-By default, Open Match expects you to run Redis *somewhere*.  `Host:port` connection information can be put in the config file for any Redis instance reachable from the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) (by default, Open Match sensibly runs in the Kubernetes `default` namespace).
+By default, Open Match expects you to run Redis *somewhere*. `Host:port` connection information can be put in the config file for any Redis instance reachable from the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+By default, Open Match sensibly runs in the Kubernetes `default` namespace.
 In most instances, we expect users will run a copy of Redis in a pod in Kubernetes, with a service pointing to it.

-* Basic auth for Redis instances isn't implemented (but could be, trivially).
+* Basic auth for Redis instances isn't implemented, but is trivial to implement.
 * HA configurations for Redis aren't implemented by the provided Kubernetes resource definition files, but Open Match expects the Redis service to be named `redis-sentinel`, which provides an easier path to multi-instance deployments.

 ## Additional examples

-These examples will be expanded on in future releases.
+**Note:** These examples will be expanded on in future releases.

 The following examples of how to call the APIs are provided in the repository.
 Both have associated `Dockerfile`s and `cloudbuild_COMPONENT.yaml` files: